varungodbole/prompt-tuning-playbook/README.md

 Post-training provides the LLM with guidance about the “default” universe within which it exists.
 Rather than asking the LLM to infer this universe from a prompt alone, post training can constrain the LLM to make certain assumptions or resolve ambiguities in consistent ways.
 There are many reasons this is necessary for making models useful.
 For example, LLMs might need to be told that, by default, they follow instructions.
 Otherwise, given a prompt like “*Write a report about George Washington*”, an LLM without post-training might happily generate a continuation of the instruction, e.g., something like “*It's due by 4:59pm on Friday*”, rather than generate the report that was requested.
 But post-training can be used to impose other defaults as well, such as influencing the model’s default behavior to be more consistent with social norms, however defined, ideally to make it a safer or more productive tool for its particular assumed use cases.

 We really like Murray Shanahan’s articulation that one way to conceptualize what these models might be doing is that they’re engaging in a form of [role-playing](https://arxiv.org/abs/2305.16367) that’s a function of their overall training recipe.
 Our intuition is that post-training teaches these models a coherent and default role to play in diverse deployment settings.
 Here’s a non-exhaustive list of what they might learn during post-training, ranging from the mundane and practical to the subjective and personal.

+> [!IMPORTANT]
+> post-training teaches these models a coherent and default role to play in diverse deployment settings.

 * **That the model should follow a specific format.** For example, [Gemma’s formatter](https://ai.google.dev/gemma/docs/formatting) teaches it that it’s in a cinematic universe where there’s always a conversation between it and some arbitrary human user.
 In that universe, the role it’s being asked to play is described in the system instructions.
 Depending on the formatter, in each conversation, the human’s turn is always first.
 * **That the model should “follow instructions” from the user.** That is, if the user gives it a string prompting it to “write an essay about a dog”, it should actually do that, rather than respond to the user with an increasingly bossy continuation of the instruction.